yForecasting/mint/README.md

 > sh pycharm.sh

 After a graphical configuration setup, you get the standard IDE.
-If an error occured beacaus the Python interpreter could not be installed, then do:
+If an error occured because the Python interpreter could not be installed, then do:
 *  Configure Python interpreter
 *  Add interpreter
 *  System interpreter